FBoucher/Not-a-Dog-Workshop/Part2-Create-an-Cognitive-Services.md

 ## Learn more

-In this workshop we used one of the Vision API available into the Azure Cognitive Services.
-However, the Azure Cognitive Services offer many others services. **Some services are even available in Docker Container!**
+In this workshop we used one of the Vision APIs available in the Azure Cognitive Services.
+However, the Azure Cognitive Services offer many other services. **Some services are even available in Docker Containers!**

 - **Decision**

     Build apps that surface recommendations for informed and efficient decision-making.